CoolLibs/Lab/website/content/Tutorials/00-Discovery Series/01-Installation.md

 ## Installer

-Now that we obtain the Coollab installer, it is time to execute it.
+Now that we obtained the Coollab installer, it is time to execute it.
 We have to follow the setup through this installer in order to install Coollab.<br/> First, we will have to agree to the **GNU GENERAL PUBLIC LICENSE**.
 Then it will ask for the folder in which to install Coollab, here it is up to you!
 If we want to create a **Start Menu folder,** we can keep the `Do not create shortcuts` unchecked, then click on the `Install` button.
 When it is done you can click on `Finish` to close the setup.

 ![Installer](img/Tuto-Installation/Installer.gif)